Tom Pope: Return to Port Vale

-Pope signed a two-year contract with Port Vale in May 2017 after agreeing a settlement with Bury on his contract.
+Pope signed a two-year contract with Port Vale in May 2017 after agreeing on a settlement with Bury on his contract.
 Manager Michael Brown said that the signing was a statement of intent for the club.
 Brown was sacked after a poor start to the 2017–18 season, with Pope only scoring one goal in his first 13 appearances.
-However he managed to find his form under new manager Neil Aspin, scoring five goals in Aspin's first three games as manager to help Vale to pick up back-to-back wins; this included a brace in a 3–1 win over Cheltenham Town that saw Pope named in the EFL team of the week.
+However, he managed to find his form under new manager Neil Aspin, scoring five goals in Aspin's first three games as manager to help Vale to pick up back-to-back wins; this included a brace in a 3–1 win over Cheltenham Town that saw Pope named in the EFL Team of the Week.
 He went on to be nominated for the League Two Player of the Month award for October, having claimed five goals and one assist in five games.
 After winning the award, he stated that it "is a reflection on my team mates, how hard they have worked and the chances they have created for me".
 He was appointed club captain in December.
 The club turned down a bid of £25,000 from Coventry City during the January transfer window.
-Speaking at the end of February, Aspin said Pope had been playing through a hernia injury since Christmas and would require an operation in order to return to anything approaching full fitness.
+Speaking at the end of February, Aspin said Pope had been playing through a hernia injury since Christmas and would require an operation to return to anything approaching full fitness.
 He quickly returned from injury and his total of 19 goals was essential in helping the club to avoid relegation; he finished the campaign as the club's top-scorer and was named Port Vale Player of the Year for a record third time.

-On 1 September 2018, Pope scored in a 2–1 home defeat to Newport County, to take his tally at the Vale Park ground one clear of Stan Steele to a record 56; after the game Pope said that "I would rather not have scored and have got the three points [and] I would give up any individual award and any record for another promotion.
+On 1 September 2018, Pope scored in a 2–1 home defeat to Newport County to take his tally at the Vale Park ground one clear of Stan Steele to a record 56; after the game Pope said that "I would rather not have scored and have got the three points [and] I would give up any individual award and any record for another promotion.
 It's a team game, not an individual sport".
 In December he signed a new two-year contract to keep him tied to the club until summer 2021.
-On 12 January, he picked up a hamstring injury during a 3–0 home loss to Colchester United and was ruled out of action for 'a few weeks'.
+On 12 January, he picked up a hamstring injury during a 3–0 home loss to Colchester United.
+He was ruled out of action for 'a few weeks'.
 On 30 March, he scored the winning goal in a 2–1 victory over Northampton Town, and in doing so became only the third player (after Wilf Kirkham and Martin Foyle) to score 100 goals for the club.
 He finished as the club's top-scorer for the fifth time for the 2018–19 season, and was named as that year's PFA Community Champion at the club's end of the year awards.